ocaml/dune/doc/tests.rst

             (inline_tests)
             (preprocess (pps (ppx_expect)))))

-Then calling ``jbuilder runtest`` will run these tests and in case of mismatch Jbuilder will print a diff of the original source file and the suggested correction.
+Then calling ``dune runtest`` will run these tests and in case of mismatch dune will print a diff of the original source file and the suggested correction.
 For instance:

 .. code:: bash

-          $ jbuilder runtest
+          $ dune runtest
           [...]
           -src/fact.ml
           +src/fact.ml.corrected